spotinst/help/src/docs/ocean/features/log-integration-with-azure-blob.md

 For example, Azure Functions can send logs from Azure Blob to the New Relic monitoring application.

+##  Prerequisites
+Add this to the Spot data actions policy permissions to write to your Azure Blob storage account and container.

 ```json
 "dataActions":
 ["Microsoft.Storage/storageAccounts/blobServices/containers/blobs/write" ]